-Federal loans will be disbursed to Student Accounts to cover direct educational costs.
+Federal loans will be disbursed to a student's account to cover direct educational costs.
 Disbursements in excess of direct costs will be refunded to the student.
-Federal Work Study earnings, if there is an exception award, will be paid directly to the student via Money Network Service[TM] Debit Card (or direct deposit) on a bimonthly basis for actual hours worked.
+Federal Work Study earnings will be paid directly to the student on a bimonthly basis for actual hours worked.

-For additional information about Graduate Financial Aid, please contact or visit the Woodland Park Financial Aid Department:
+For additional information about Graduate Financial Aid, please contact the Financial Aid Department:

-973-200-1148 StudentFinance@BerkeleyCollege.edu
+StudentFinance@BerkeleyCollege.edu